The Brighton Belles: Reception

-Brighton Belles was a commercial and critical failure, being mauled by critics.
-The BBC Comedy Guide said of the series' failure: 'Why did it fail?
+The Brighton Belles was a commercial and critical failure, being mauled by critics.
+The BBC Comedy Guide said of the series' failure: "Why did it fail?
 Several explanations apply, but the simplest has to be that The Golden Girls itself was already familiar to most British television watchers [...], and people felt no reason to tune-in to a UK adaptation delivering the same lines.
 When an original piece is already nigh-on perfect, and has sated its public, why try to sell a replica?
 Most transatlantic sitcom adaptations air without the original series having been seen in that territory.
-To pitch to viewers a carbon copy of an already successful series, seems pointless - in hindsight, at least.'
+To pitch to viewers a carbon copy of an already successful series, seems pointless - in hindsight, at least."

-Brighton Belles performed so poorly in the ratings that it was pulled from the ITV schedule just six episodes into its run.
+The Brighton Belles performed so poorly in the ratings that it was pulled from the ITV schedule just six episodes into its run.
 The remaining episodes aired more than a year later in a filler slot, and were not screened by all ITV regions.
-When asked about the series in an interview from 2007, Sheila Hancock commented that '...It should have worked, the four of us are all old comedy hands and the initial scripts showed potential for growth.
-But Carlton [who produced the series] simply didn't know how to produce comedy, they just wanted something cheap and easy to fill a half hour slot.'
-Meanwhile, Wendy Craig - talking in previous interview, from 2003 - said '...On hindsight, it probably wasn't wise [attempting the series].
-The Golden Girls was so globally popular and renowned that there's no way that a clone of it could do anything but pale in comparison.'
+When asked about the series in a 2007 interview, Sheila Hancock commented that "...It should have worked, the four of us are all old comedy hands and the initial scripts showed potential for growth.
+But Carlton [which produced the series] simply didn't know how to produce comedy, they just wanted something cheap and easy to fill a half hour slot."
+Meanwhile, Wendy Craig, talking in a 2003 interview, said "...On hindsight, it probably wasn't wise [attempting the series].
+The Golden Girls was so globally popular and renowned that there's no way that a clone of it could do anything but pale in comparison."